addyosmani/backbone-fundamentals/README.md

 Presto!
 This populates the template, giving you a data-complete set of markup in just a few short lines of code.

-**The 'events' attribute**
+**The `events` attribute**

-The Backbone events attribute allows us to attach event listeners to either custom selectors or `el` if no selector is provided.
+The Backbone `events` attribute allows us to attach event listeners to either custom selectors, or `el` if no selector is provided.
 An event takes the form `{"eventName selector": "callbackFunction"}` and a number of event-types are supported, including 'click', 'submit', 'mouseover', 'dblclick' and more.

 What isn't instantly obvious is that under the bonnet, Backbone uses jQuery's `.delegate()` to provide instant support for event delegation but goes a little further, extending it so that `this` always refers to the current view object.
 The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view otherwise you may incur exceptions.